Introduction

 • shades of each color denote different velocities (lighter shade = higher velocity)

-• the color is superimposed over the B-mode image and allows easier identification of the vessel course and examination of the flow channel
+• the color is superimposed over the B-mode image, facilitating the identification of the vessel course and examination of the flow channel

 • under physiological conditions, aliasing does not occur in arteries (unless the Nyquist limit is reached)

-• aliasing helps to detect areas of increased flow (e.g., stenosis, AV fistula, etc.)
+• aliasing helps to detect areas of increased flow, such as stenosis or AV fistula

 • advantages: